Garden Retreat -- The Big Dig

 Phase 2 of Redefining Basement Renovation, this next phase is outside the box as the first phase of the project.

 This custom builder home is on a sloped lot and while it offered our client 6,500 square feet of new home, it also offered many challenges.
-The back yard is a huge hill carrying water from many neighbors.
-Wood retaining walls hold back the hill to allow for an existing flagstone patio, but leave little play space for the families 3 children.
-The front of the house is up a large hill and is the driveway is very dangerous in the winter.
+The backyard is a huge hill carrying water from many neighbors.
+Wood retaining walls hold back the hill to allow for an existing flagstone patio but leave little play space for families with 3 children.
+The front of the house is up a large hill and the driveway is very dangerous in the winter.
 The house towers above the street and loses a more human and charming scale.
-The original house colors provided by the builder are a mustard yellow, green and brown.
+The original house colors provided by the builder are mustard yellow, green, and brown.

-We just filed for permit for this project and will be digging out the entire backyard to provide a real lawn and play space for the children.
-This requires a series of stepped planter walls and an all new landscaping plan.
+We just filed for a permit for this project and will be digging out the entire backyard to provide a real lawn and play space for the children.
+This requires a series of stepped planter walls and an all-new landscaping plan.

-To the rear of the building, we are adding an outdoor cooking area, a covered porch with an excercise room above it and a new garden shed with an upper terrace for basketball.
+To the rear of the building, we are adding an outdoor cooking area, a covered porch with an exercise room above it, and a new garden shed with an upper terrace for basketball.

 To the front of the building, we are relandscaping everything and are adding a front porch expansion to break down the scale of the house.
 Under the porch, we are digging it out and adding a storage area.
 We are replacing the driveway to add texture and heat to melt snown and ice.